verlok/blog-11ty/content/blog/how-to-use-scheduler-yield-to-improve-web-page-responsiveness/index.md

 ---
-title: How to Use `scheduler.yield` to Improve Web Page Responsiveness
+title: How to use `scheduler.yield` to improve web page responsiveness
 description: Google Chrome is introducing a new feature called `scheduler.yield`.
 This feature allows web developers to explicitly tell the browser to yield control to the main thread.
 Here are the key points.
 date: 2023-08-31
 tags: